 The Monk is the newest class with a healing spec in World of Warcraft.
 The healing spec of the Monk is the Mistweaver.
-Since the Legion pre-patch 7.0.3, Mistweaver Monks no longer have the resource “Chi” and are no longer masters of face-to-face combat to heal.
+Since the Legion pre-patch 7.0.3, Mistweaver Monks no longer have the resource “Chi” and since Battle for Azeroth pre-patch 8.0.1, once again have the option of face-to-face combat to heal.
 The Mistweaver Monk now only uses mana, like other healing classes.
 The Mistweaver can effectively heal the groups, raids and tanks (single-target).

-Mistweaver Monks have some strong healing abilities should the damage increase.
-Some of the strongest heals the Mistweaver has access to includes spells such as Effuse and Enveloping Mist.
-You have some strong cool downs as well, like Revival and Life Cocoon.
+Mistweaver Monks have some strong healing abilities should damage increase.
+Some of the strongest heals the Mistweaver has access to includes spells such as Vivify and Enveloping Mist.
+You will also have some strong cool downs as well, like Revival and Life Cocoon.

 Besides the Mistweaver healing specialization, Monks can also play as either a Windwalker (melee DPS or damaging role) or as a Brewmaster (a tanking role) as an off-spec.
 This gives you the option of playing either of the other 2 roles at any time.
 As the newest class with a healing specialization to be added to World of Warcraft, with its unique play style and vast array of roles available, this class rarely disappoints.
 To find out further information about the Monk Mistweaver, head to the Mistweaver Monk Class Page.

 A Holy Paladin uses their spells and abilities to infuse their targets with light to heal their wounds.
 If there is an opposite to the way a Druid Heals, it would have to be the Paladin.
-A Paladin relies strongly on direct heals, a couple of instant cast and but mostly having cast times.
+A Paladin relies strongly on direct heals, a couple of instant cast spells, but mostly having cast times.
 While somewhat proactive (beginning casting slightly before damage hits), a Holy Paladin will find themselves being mostly reactive to damage.

 As a Holy Paladin you’ll use spells like Holy Shock and Flash of Light.
 A Paladin also has a numerous amount of Buffs and Utilities or cool downs that makes this Healing class very Versatile, such as Beacon of Light and Divine Protection.